Hyvä Checkout Evaluation Result Types

 Available since Hyvä Checkout 1.3.4

-Hyvä Checkout 1.3.4 introduced the ability to define a custom frontend template for the Redirect Result.
-This allows customization of the content displayed to customers during the redirect phase after placing an order, for example, displaying a branded loading screen or custom messaging.
+Since Hyvä Checkout 1.3.4, you can define a custom frontend template for the Redirect result.
+This lets you customize what customers see during the redirect phase after placing an order - for example, a branded loading screen or custom messaging.

 <?php